Stability of Linear Systems under Extended Weakly-Hard Constraints: Background and Notation

-The number $\rho\left(\AA\right)$ characterizes the maximal asymptotic growth rate of products of matrices from $\AA$ (thus $\rho(\AA)<1$ means that the system is asymptotically stable), and is independent of the norm $\norm{\cdot}$ used in \eqref{jsr}.
-When $\AA$ is a singleton, the joint spectral radius is equal to the spectral radius, which justifies that the JSR generalizes the spectral radius for the case of multiple matrices.
+The number $\rho\left(\Aa\right)$ characterizes the maximal asymptotic growth rate of matrix products from $\Aa$ (thus $\rho(\Aa)<1$ means that the system is asymptotically stable), and is independent of the norm $\norm{\cdot}$ used in \eqref{jsr}.
+Existing practical tools such as the JSR Matlab toolbox~\cite{vankeerberghen2014jsr} include multiple algorithms to compute both upper and lower bounds on $\rho\left(\Aa\right)$.

-The JSR was introduced in \cite{rota} and is applied in several important contexts, including switched dynamical systems stability and combinatorics.
-We refer to~\cite{Jungers2009} for more details about theory and applications related to JSR.
-Existing practical tools such as the JSR Matlab toolbox~\cite{vankeerberghen2014jsr} allow one to compute both upper and lower bounds on $\rho\left(\AA\right)$, leveraging multiple algorithms.

-The JSR approach can be generalized for the case of switching sequences constrained by a given graph $\graph$, with the so called \emph{constrained joint spectral radius} (CJSR)~\cite{dai2012gelfand}.
-Consider again a set of matrices $\AA$ and define (with a slight abuse of notation) $\mathcal{S}_k(\graph)$ as the set of all possible switching sequences of length $k$ that satisfy the constraints of graph $\graph$.
-Then, the CJSR of $\AA$ is defined by
+When the switching sequences between the dynamics of $\Aa$ are not arbitrary, but constrained by a graph $\graph$, the so called \emph{constrained joint spectral radius} (CJSR)~\cite{dai2012gelfand} can be applied.
+Introducing ${S}_k(\graph)$ as the set of all possible switching sequences $s$ of length $k$ that satisfy the constraints of a graph $\graph$, the CJSR of $\Aa$ is defined by

-In general, computing or approximating the CJSR is not an easy task, and noticeably fewer works exist for CJSR with respect to JSR.
+In general, computing or approximating the CJSR is harder than using the JSR.
 In~\cite{philippe2016stability}, the authors propose a multinorm-based method to approximate with arbitrary accuracy the CJSR.
-An ad-hoc branch-and-bound algorithm is proposed in~\cite{dercole2017simple}.
-Another approach~\cite{kozyakin2014berger, wang2014stability, xu2020approximation} is based on the creation of an arbitrary switching system such that its JSR is equal to the CJSR of the original system, based on a Kronecker lifting method.
-This will be also our approach, as detailed in later sections of the paper.
+Other works~\cite{kozyakin2014berger,xu2020approximation} propose the creation of an arbitrary switching system such that its JSR is equal to the CJSR of the original system, based on a Kronecker lifting method.
+This will be also our approach, as detailed later.